wamdy/ConvertOneNote2MarkDown/docs/README.md

 permalink: /index.html
 ---

-# :no_entry: [DEPRECATED] Ownership of this project has been transferred to @theohbrothers.
-Please go to https://github.com/theohbrothers/ConvertOneNote2MarkDown-v2 to get the most recent, and significantly improved, versions!

-Credit for this script goes to the wizard @SjoerdV who created the original script [here](https://github.com/SjoerdV/ConvertOneNote2MarkDown).
-I've taken it and made a variety of modifications and improvements.
+Credit for this script goes to the wizard [@SjoerdV](https://github.com/SjoerdV) who created the original script [here](https://github.com/SjoerdV/ConvertOneNote2MarkDown). [@nixsee](https://github.com/nixsee) then made a variety of modifications and improvements on his fork.
+The fork was transferred to and is now maintained by [@theohbrothers](https://github.com/theohbrothers).

 # Convert OneNote to MarkDown